Advertise with Us!

 - Due to the nature of pure functions to avoid changing variables or any data outside it, implementing concurrency becomes efficacious

-- Functional programming supports the concept of lazy evaluation, which means that the value is evaluated and stored only when it is required.
+- It supports the concept of lazy evaluation, which means that the value is evaluated and stored only when it is required.

 - Pure functions take arguments once and produce unchangeable output.
 Hence, they don’t produce any hidden output.
 They use immutable values, making debugging and testing easier.

-- The functional programming style treats functions as values and passes the same to other functions as parameters.
+- It's style treats functions as values and passes the same to other functions as parameters.
 It enhances the comprehension and readability of the code.

 - Immutable values combined with recursion might lead to a reduction in performance